turingschool/backend-curriculum-site/module4/projects/take_home_challenge/take_home_challenge_rubric.md

 ### Software Quality/Feature Functionality

 - 4: Developer satisfies all criteria below in section three.
 Developer demonstrates additional features that goes beyond the standard scope of the project.
-This could include adding more functionality that was not outlined by the standard back-end spec.
+This could include adding more functionality that was not outlined by the standard backend spec.

 - 3: Developer demos their application and proves that all specified functionality works properly.
 This includes any extensions that are required of the developer.
 Developer demonstrates that no bugs are present and that edge cases have been accounted for.
 This also includes demonstrating that the application has been deployed to a production server.

 - 2: Developer demos their application and proves that the specified functionality does not work properly.
-For specifically, this may include one to many features not working properly.
+Specifically, this may include one to many features not working properly.
 Developer demonstrates that bugs still exist in their application.
 The application has not been deployed to a production server.

 - 1: Developer demonstrates that the majority of the application's core functionality does not work.
 The application has not been deployed in any capacity.